David Kustoff: Political career

 Kustoff became active in politics during the 1990s, when he chaired the Republican Party of Shelby County.
 He served as George W. Bush's campaign chair in Tennessee during the 2000 and 2004 presidential elections.
 On August 8, 2002, Kustoff was named campaign chair for Lamar Alexander's 2002 Senate campaign.
-In December 2002, he criticized Senate Minority Leader Trent Lott after Lott praised Strom Thurmond for the harm that it would do to Republican outreach to minorities.
+In December 2002, he criticized Senate minority leader Trent Lott after Lott praised Strom Thurmond for the harm that it would do to Republican outreach to minorities.

-In 2002, Representative Ed Bryant announced that he would not seek reelection in Tennessee's 7th congressional district, which at the time included Kustoff's home in eastern Memphis, and would instead run for Senate.
+In 2002, Representative Ed Bryant announced that he would not seek reelection in Tennessee's 7th congressional district, which at the time included Kustoff's home in eastern Memphis, and would instead run in the senatorial election.
 On April 3, Kustoff announced that he would seek the Republican nomination to succeed Bryant.
-He lost the Republican primary to State Senator Marsha Blackburn, who won with a plurality of 40.32%.
+He lost the Republican primary to state senator Marsha Blackburn, who won with a plurality of 40.32%.
 Kustoff finished second with 20.24% of the vote and performed the best in the Memphis area, but two other Memphians split that region's vote.
-During the primary campaign Kustoff said he had an A+ rating from the NRA; in fact, the NRA had never rated him.
+During the primary campaign Kustoff said he had an A+ rating from the National Rifle Association of America (NRA); in fact, the NRA had never rated him.
 Kustoff had filled out a questionnaire that the NRA said would have given him an A rating; Kustoff's campaign said that the candidate misspoke when he made his claim.

-United States Attorney
+United States attorney

-In 2006, President Bush nominated Kustoff as U.S. Attorney for the Western District of Tennessee.
+In 2006, President Bush nominated Kustoff as U.S. attorney for the Western District of Tennessee.
 The U.S. Senate confirmed him.
 During his tenure in office, Kustoff prosecuted the Operation Tennessee Waltz, after which John Ford, a prominent Tennessee politician, and others were sent to prison.
 Kustoff also worked to reduce crime in the Memphis area, joining a group of Memphis leaders and law enforcement officials called Operation Safe Community.

-Kustoff resigned as U.S. Attorney shortly before the 2008 election and returned to his private practice.
+Kustoff resigned as U.S. attorney shortly before the 2008 election and returned to his private practice.